-Have you been sweating for hours in the gym and giving up your favourite foods but still not losing weight?
+Have you been sweating for hours in the gym and giving up your favorite foods but still not losing weight?
 FYI, hormonal imbalance can be the reason.

 Didn’t get me?
 Well let me explain here, your hormones can be a major weight gaining factor.
 Yes, hormones, these are the chemical substances released in your body for many functions including weight gain and weight loss.

 And studies have shown that weight gain due to hormonal imbalances is more common in women than in men.

 Table Of Content

 You may have questions about hormonal imbalances specific to your body and weight management, you can always call or walk into one of our Truweight Centres and ask our Nutrition experts.
 All for FREE!
 Just click and get started!

 Why hormonal imbalances actually occur?

 The main causes of hormonal imbalance are:

 - The long gap between meals